ShopitPress/SIP-Reviews-Shortcode-WooCommerce/readme.txt

 = 1.0.1 =
 * Added prefixes to the function names
+* Added plugin usage guide tab on the settings page
+* Added the discrete credit link checkbox option in plugin settings page
+* Added affiliate.php in /admin/ui/ folder
 * Updated SIP panel to version 1.0.1
-* Added plugin usage guide tab on the settings page
 * Updated the postion of submenu items in SIP Plugins menu
 * Updated plugin icons
 * Fixed minor CSS bugs